framework-one/framework-one.github.io/source/documentation/4.1/reference-manual.markdown

 Called when an exception occurs during an attempt to populate the named `property` of the specified `cfc` if no keys were specified for `populate()` and `trustKeys` was `true`.
 This method does nothing, effectively causing the exception to be ignored.

 If you intend to call `populate()` with no keys specified and you tell it to trust what it finds in the request context, you may wish to override `onPopulateError()` and do something like log such failed attempts.
 See `populate()` below.

+### public void function onReload()

+An extension point so that you can perform operations that may be necessary when FW/1 is about to reload itself.
+This was originally added so that any resources allocated by beans created by the bean factory could be deallocated prior to the bean factory being recreated.

 ### public function onRequest( string targetPage )